-Australasia’s premiere international documentary film festival is now an Oscar-qualifying festival.
+An Oscar-qualifying, Australasia’s premiere international documentary film festival.
 Held annually in Auckland and Wellington, the Festival showcases the best films from New Zealand and around the world.

 Doc Edge Forum + Pitch

 An industry event that brings together local and international film, TV and other media professionals.
-It offers seminars, panels, masterclasses, networking opportunities and Doc Edge Pitch, a documentary pitching forum for short or feature films and TV series.
+It offers seminars, panels, masterclasses, networking opportunities and includes a documentary pitching forum for short or feature films and TV series.